Image depicting Stop Food Waste. Feed Families.

 Innovation

 Hydroponics, hermetic containers, recovery supply chains and virtual farmers markets.
-These are just a few of the innovations that allow communities to grow, sell and store food in impossible places.
+These are just a few of the innovations that allow communities to grow, sell and store food.

 Policy